 See: green building; construction standards for NYC agencies

-Law: NYC Charter (Search for Chapter 9, Section 224.1 Green Building Standards)
+Law: NYC Charter (Chapter 9, Section 224.1 Green Building Standards)

-Rules: Rules of the City of New York (Search for Title 43, Chapter 10: Green Building Standards)
+Rules: Rules of the City of New York (Title 43, Chapter 10: Green Building Standards)

 Summary: The Green Buildings Law, enacted as Local Law 86 of 2005 establishes green building standards for certain City capital projects.
 The law specifies minimum standards, according to the US Green Building Council's Leadership in Energy and Environmental Design (LEED) green building rating system, that must be achieved for new construction, additions, and renovations performed with city funds over a specified cost.
 It also includes additional energy savings requirements on specified projects.